 The external title page should contain the article title, and full names of all authors with their institutional affiliations in English.
-The type of manuscript (Laboratory Investigation, Clinical Article, Case Report) should be also addressed.
+The type of manuscript (Laboratory Investigation, Clinical Article, Case Report, Surgical Note, Review Article) should be also addressed.
 When the work includes multiple authors with different affiliations, the institution where the research was mainly conducted should be spelled out first, then be followed by foot notes in superscript Arabic numerals beside the authors’ names to describe their affiliation in a consecutive order of the numbers.
-Then, mark the running head as not to exceed 65 characters in English.
-The external title page should also contain the address, TEL. and FAX. numbers, and e-mail address of the corresponding author at the bottom of the page, as well as information on the previous presentation of the manuscript in conferences and funding resources, if necessary.
+Then, mark the running head as not to exceed 40 characters in English.
+The external title page should also contain the address, TEL. and FAX. numbers, and e-mail address of the corresponding author at the bottom of the page, as well as information on the previous presentation of the manuscript in conferences and funding resources, if necessary

 The internal title page should only contain the article title in English.
 The internal title page must not contain any information on the names and affiliations of the authors.

 The article should be organized in the order of title, abstract (Objective, Methods, Results, and Conclusion sections should be included in Laboratory Investigation or Clinical Article, but are not necessary in other types of studies), introduction, materials and methods, results, discussion, conclusions, references, tables, and figures or illustrations.
 The review article may be freely constructed according to the intention of the author.
 In case reports, materials and methods and results can be replaced with cases.

 All manuscripts must contain an abstract.
 A list of Key Words, with a maximum of six items, should be included at the end of the abstract.
-The selection of Key Words should be based on Medical Subject Heading (MeSH) of Index Medicus and the Web site (http://www.nlm.nih.gov/mesh/MBrowser.html).
+The selection of Key Words should be based on Medical Subject Heading (MeSH) of Index Medicus and the Web site (https://meshb.nlm.nih.gov/search).
 The abstract should include brief descriptions on the objective, methods, results, and conclusion as well as a detailed description of the data.
-An abstract containing 400 words or less is required for original articles and 250 words for case reports.
-Abstracts for Labratory Inverstingation and Clinical Article should begin with the statement of the paper’s purpose and end with conclusions.
+Letters to the editor should not include an abstract.
+Abstracts for original works should begin with the statement of the paper’s purpose and end with conclusions.
 Abstracts for other types of papers should begin with a brief and clear statement of the paper’s purpose, and be followed by appropriate details that support the conclusions of the paper.
 Word counts limitations of abstract are 400 words for original works and review articles, and 250 words for the other types of articles.

 Materials and Methods